 You have no items in your shopping cart.

 Why she changed track is not known but two events occurred in 1943 and early 1944, firstly her brother Donald was killed on a bombing raid over Germany and then a direct hit by a V1 flying bomb, its 2000 lb warhead destroyed most of St Mary's hospital causing many casualties to both patients and nursing staff.
 These two incidences possibly influenced her decision to join the Queen Alexandra's Imperial Military Nursing Service (QAIMNS), Service No; 318588 in May 1944 with the rank of Lieutenant Sister.
 She was posted to the 6th.
-British Field Hospital and landed at Arrowmanches, Normandy on D-Day +16 (just 45 days after joining) to establish a 500 bed hospital at Bayeux.
+British Field Hospital stationed at Goodwood House near Southampton preparing for the invasion of France.
+The hospital landed at Arrowmanches, Normandy on D-Day +16 (just 45 days after joining) to establish a 500 bed Casualty Clearing Hospital at Bayeux.
 At this time Bayeux was only a couple of miles away from the German positions.
 This became an advanced hospital where injuries were stabilized prior to repatriation to England through the artificial port of Arromanches.
 The hospital subsequently followed behind the advancing troops through France, Belgium and Germany, leap-frogging other hospitals as they moved forward.
+She returned to the UK in October for 10 days leave then posted to 29th.
+British Field Hospital.

-When the Bergen-Belsen concentration camp was liberated in April 1945 she was one of the 12 nurses detailed to attend to the ±40000 inmates immediately after the liberation until other more substantial medical assistance could be arranged.
-(QAIMNS records) This is a subject she never brought up but, having read quite extensively now, it must have been a horrendous experience with thousands of dead bodies lying around and the total starvation of the inmates.
+When the Bergen-Belsen concentration camp was liberated in April 1945 the hospital was in close proximity and she was one of the 12 nurses detailed to attend to the ±40000 inmates immediately after the liberation until more substantial medical assistance could be arranged.
+(QAIMNS records) This is a subject she never really discussed but, having read quite extensively now, it must have been a horrendous experience with thousands of dead bodies lying around and the total starvation of the inmates.
+One account puts it as:- "The work was gruesome and could be referred to as ‘horror nursing’ ...”no one could have visualised anything like Belsen”

-Of her two brothers, Norman was killed in the North African desert campaign whilst Donald was killed on operations with 460 Squadron.
+Of her two brothers, Norman (father to John Gent mentioned earlier.) was killed in the North African desert campaign whilst Donald was killed on operations with 460 Squadron.
 Bomber Command, over Koln (Cologne) Germany, April 12, 1943.
 (Bomber Command records)

 Released from active service 31st.
 July 1947 - she then emigrated to Rhodesia, February 1948 to nurse at the Que Que General until marrying Guy Savory in December 1949.
-Marie died in Natal, South Africa 1986.
+Marie died following a vehicle collision in Natal, South Africa 1986.

 Image from the book "Sisters in Arms" by Nicola Tyler.
 Marie is in the front row.